no-glue/Forkpiler/README.md

 Navigate to the directory in which all the .hs files are and run ghc --make Main.hs.
 Shouldn't take more than a couple seconds.

 Or!
 To be super cool just run cabal install in the root directory.
-This will build everything cleanly and make it so you can run Forkpiler <filename>
+This will build everything cleanly and make it so you can run forkpiler <filename>
 instead of having to use ./Main in the right folder and all that stuff.

 ## Running the Compiler
 If you used ghc --make ./Main <file to compile> in the directory you ran ghc.
 Make sure the file is in the same folder.

-If you used cabal install run it as Forkpiler <file to compiler> instead.
+If you used cabal install run it as forkpiler <file to compiler> instead.
 This can be done in any folder on your computer.

 # Assignment 1